 3. Horseshoe Falls

 A trip to see Horseshoe Falls will have the benefit of a nice hike in Caesar Creek State Park.
 The park is located in southwestern Ohio near the town of Wilmington.
 The Horseshoe Falls waterfall is located on a 1.8-mile loop within the park, which is fairly easy to navigate on a flat, unpaved path.
-You can find the trailhead in the Wellman Area inside of Caesar Creek park.
+You can find the trailhead in the Wellman Area inside of Caesar Creek Park.

-While Horseshoe falls in not a big waterfall, it is one of the most beautiful in the state, in part because of its surrounding landscape and wildlife that you are likely to see while you are here.
+While Horseshoe falls is not a big waterfall, it is one of the most beautiful in the state, in part because of its surrounding landscape and wildlife that you are likely to see while you are here.
 The waterfall drops into the creek below and is a quiet place to sit and enjoy a picnic.